 Diabetes and Pet Health Insurance

-Diabetes insipidus and mellitus are covered conditions under a VPI Pet Insurance policy — as long as the pet was enrolled prior to developing the disease.
+Diabetes insipidus and mellitus are covered conditions under a Nationwide pet insurance policy — as long as the pet was enrolled prior to developing the disease.

 Pets with diabetes mellitus are not eligible for new policy enrollment; however, pets undergoing treatment for diabetes insipidus are eligible if stable, although the condition will become exclusionary from policy coverage — treatment and other medical conditions stemming from the disease will not be covered.